arialdomartini/Back-End-Developer-Interview-Questions/README.md

 ####[[↑]](#toc) <a name='concurrency'>Questions about Concurrency:</a>

+* Why do we need Concurrency, anyway?
+Explain.
 * Why is testing multithreading / concurrent code so difficult?
 * What is a Race Condition?
 Code an example, using whatever language you like.
 * What is a Deadlock?
 Explain using code.
 * What is Process Starvation?
 * What is a Wait Free algorithm?

 ####[[↑]](#toc) <a name='distributed'>Questions about Distributed Systems:</a>